 Tips & FAQ's

 - These no-bake carrot cake bites are easy, just make sure not to over-grind the mixture.
 When over-processed, nuts start releasing oil and the mixture becomes too oily.

 - Instead of rolling the mixture into a ball shape, you can make bars as well.
 Flatten the mixture into a cookie sheet and keep it in the fridge for 30 minutes.
 Afterwards cut them into a bar and enjoy carrot cake energy bars instead of energy balls.

 You can easily freeze the energy balls in the freezer.
-Use freezer friendly container or ziplock bags and store for up to 3-4 month.
+Use a freezer-friendly container or ziplock bags and store them for up to 3-4 months.
 Keep them outside for an hour before consuming or try your luck on eating straight away.